Enchophy/AppleVideoJawn/README.md

 ## Submission

-- [ ]  Use a public source code repository (GitHub, etc) to store your code.
+- [x]  Use a public source code repository (GitHub, etc) to store your code.
-- [ ]  Send us the link to your completed code.
+- [x]  Send us the link to your completed code.
-- [ ]  Preferred implementing using Object Oriented Programming.
+- [x]  Preferred implementing using Object Oriented Programming.

 ***

-# video_jawn
+# Video Jawn

 Note: First commit made using the hatch build system, see [here](https://hatch.pypa.io/1.13/intro/) for details.